gregorosaurus/Spectacles/README.md

 This project was created so you can easily get started with Computer Vision on Azure.
 With Spectacles, you can upload an image, and it will immediately draw the lines/words it found using the Azure Computer Vision service.

+## Demo
+Microsoft employees can access a demo here: [http://spectacles.azurewebsites.net](http://spectacles.azurewebsites.net).
+If you aren't a Microsoft employee, move onto the Installation part of this document detailed below!

 ## Installation
 The Spectacles solution consists of three resources.
 1. An App Service Plan (this can run on the free tier no problem)